 Scientific names (as well as the names given to pseudotaxa such as unnamed clades) are assigned to taxa, synonyms or misapplied names.
 Ranks of names follow the hierarchy defined in the nomenclatural codes.
 However, the user is free to insert further ranks at any place in the tree thus forming new or mixed hierarchical levels.

-[Dieser Absatz ist neu:] Names and taxa may be excluded from a treatment for various reasons, for example because the taxon does not occur within the geographic range of the database (mostly the also categorised as misapplications), or, in a monographic context, because their application or standing cannot be ascertained.
+[Dieser Absatz ist neu:] Names and taxa may be excluded from a treatment for various reasons, for example because the taxon does not occur within the geographic range of the database (mostly also categorised as misapplications), or, in a monographic context, because their application or standing cannot be ascertained.

 The EDIT Platform offers various ways to indicate the source of a taxonomic concept.
 In addition to the “sec. reference” that indicates the circumscription of the taxon, the assignment of synonyms or of misapplied names may carry an individual “sec. reference”, too, here indicating who has linked this name to the concept of the taxon.
 This allows addition of such information without having to create a new taxon concept.
 In case of misapplied names, this attribution is distinguished from the “sensu” reference that indicates the actual misapplication.
 Moreover, factual data (as virtually all data items in the Platform) may be individually referenced (including the name used in the source), e.g. geographic distribution, ecological data, or uses of the taxon.
 It is also possible to assign a block of sourced factual data (e.g. the treatment in a Flora) to the taxon.
 Notes (or otherwise designated free-text fields) can be used to indicate the state of revision of the concept.
 These features were all used in the Nepenthaceae database presented here.